Frequently Asked Questions

 -

-Patient visiting hours are from 11:30 am to 8:00 pm (special accommodations can be made upon request).
+Patient visiting hours are from 11:30 am to 8:00 pm for the DC locations and 8:00 am to 10:00 pm for our NOLA location (special accommodations can be made upon request).
 We have free visitor parking available at all our locations.

 -

-We are licensed as an acute care hospital, certified by Medicare and accredited by The Joint Commission.
+We are licensed as an acute care hospital, certified by Medicare and accredited by CIHQ.
 LTACHs have the same regulatory standards all hospitals are required to abide by.

 We are not a Chronic Care, Skilled Nursing, or Inpatient Rehabilitation Facility.
 If you are being referred to an LTACH, your physician feels you are in need of extended hospitalization with specialized interdisciplinary care.